 Dollars: Ehhh...Talk to Jake if you have questions.

-Its spooky Season Bi***
+It's spooky Season Bi***

 Day of the Dead, or Día de los Muertos, is a Mexican tradition that commemorates the lives of deceased loved ones.
 Celebrated on November 1st and 2nd, it's a festive and joyful occasion where families honor their ancestors by creating altars, visiting graves, and enjoying traditional foods.